The Upgraded Croft Epoch Elite Pre-amplifier - Review 2016

 A call to Glenn confirmed this and with no further ado, it went up to him to undergo the first part of the surgery.

-Because of the height of the ClarityCap MR TC-4 caps, the height of the unit needed to be increased to around 2cm so the lid could safely clear the tops of the capacitors.
+Because of the height of the ClarityCap MR TC‑4 caps, the height of the unit needed to be increased by around 2cm so the lid could safely clear the tops of the capacitors.

 I also had to make a new faceplate.
 In addition to that, two acrylic side panels together with two chassis spacers also needed to be made.